BSc Healthcare Science (Audiology) / Overview

-Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
-Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
+Tuition fees for home/EU students commencing their studies in September 2019 will be £9,250 per annum.
 Tuition fees for international students will be n/a.
 For general information please see the undergraduate finance pages.

 Some students may be eligible for financial support from the University.
 See the student finance section for more information.

 Use the links below to view lists of courses in related subject areas.

 Compare this course